 - Cover with a sheet of plastic wrap and set aside to prove at room temperature until doubled in size, about 45 minutes to 1 hour.

-- Bake the loaf at 375 F for 40-50 minutes.
+- Bake the loaf at 375°F for about 45 minutes.
 Cover the top with aluminum foil if it's getting too dark.
-It is done when it has a rich, dark crust and an internal temperature of 190 F.
+The bread is done when it has an internal temperature of 190°F.

-- Allow it to cool completely before slicing so it can finish cooking inside.
-Serve in thick slices with butter and Lincolnshire Poacher cheese.
+- Allow the loaf to cool completely in the tin before slicing so it can finish cooking inside.
+Serve in thick slices with butter and Lincolnshire poacher cheese.

 Notes

-- Use fresh spices.
-Stale spices from five years ago won't taste as good.
+- Use fresh spices, as stale ones won't taste as good.

 - Is the dough rising slowly?
 Speed it up by putting it in a cold oven and placing a pan of boiling water on the shelf beneath.

-- Drain the fruit before adding it to the dough.
+- Drain the fruit well before adding it to the dough.

 - You'll need to add extra flour when kneading in the fruit, as it will provide extra moisture.